sboorlagadda/usergrid-awsiot/README.md

 AWS IoT Rule matches this request topic since it is created with wildcard topic filter and invokes the target `Deviceregistration` function.
 When the Lambda function completes the HTTP request on Usergrid it will publish the response on **/deviceregistration/response/ID**, where ID is extracted from the request topic.
 Lambda use unique ID as its client ID while connecting and publishing to AWS IoT mqtt broker.
 As only one AP has subscribed to the response topic, it receives the response and is forward it to the respective device.
 AP unsubscribes to the response topic, as it is unique and to avoid to session limitations.

+An example device registration request-response implementation can be found [here](requestresponse/README.md)

 #### Telemetry
 -WIP-